SwapnilDawar2004/-Movie-Sales-Data-Pipeline/README.md

 ## Project Overview
-This project demonstrates a data warehouse setup using PostgreSQL and Python.
+This project demonstrates a data warehouse setup using PostgreSQL.
 It includes ETL processing, data modeling, and analysis of movie sales data in a star schema structure.

 ## Repository Structure
 ```